RDjarbeng/RDjarbeng/_posts/2024-07-22-Building_this_personal_website.md

 # First step - Why Ruby?

-_This post is about my developer experience building my personal website with ruby, jekyll and GitHub pages, opinions mine_ When I decided to build👨🏽‍💻 my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
+_This post is about my developer experience building my personal website with ruby, jekyll and GitHub pages, opinions mine_

+When I decided to build👨🏽‍💻 my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
-😒 But no, somebody had the bright idea to build with Ruby on Rails and Jekyll with deployment on Github pages.
+😒 But no, somebody had the bright idea to build with Ruby and Jekyll with deployment on Github pages.
+At that point I had watched the ruby on rails demo by David Heinemeier Hansson and thought it was pretty neat.
+It also reminded me of the PHP framework laravel _(source twitter: turns out laravel rather copies ruby on rails )_.

-This site was suppose to be simple in functionality
+The site I had in mind was suppose to be simple in functionality
 * Generate pages of post
 * Support images and gifs
-* Include content about, yours truly, Richard
+* Include content about the creator, yours truly, Richard
 * Have a smooth blogging experience

-At that time I was interested in learning Ruby so I thought why not use that.
+Since I was interested in learning Ruby so I thought why not use that.
 That was when the trouble began.

 ## Jekyll
 ### Syntax and extensions